Using first principles to designing and implement a API to wrap ML functionality.

 |

-{ "detail": [ { "loc": [ "body", "texts" ], "msg": "List of texts to classify cannot be empty.", "type": "value_error" } ] }
+{ "detail":[ { "loc":[ "body", "texts" ], "msg": "List of texts to classify cannot be empty.", "type": "value_error" } ] }

 Extras

-Lastly, we have a schema_extra
+Lastly, we can add a schema_extra

-object under the Config
+object under a Config

 class to depict what an example PredictPayload

 should look like.
-When we do this, it automatically appears in our endpoint's documentation when we want to "Try it out".
+When we do this, it automatically appears in our endpoint's documentation (click Try it out

 To make our API a standalone product, we'll need to create and manage a database for our users and resources.
 These users will have credentials which they will use for authentication and use their privileges to be able to communicate with our service.
 And of course, we can display a rendered frontend to make all of this seamless with HTML forms, buttons, etc. This is exactly how the old MWML platform was built and we leveraged FastAPI to deliver high performance for 500K+ daily service requests.